Learn about the current top status symbols to be found in Amsterdam. Updated to reflect the reality of 2022

 The Top Five Status Symbols In Amsterdam

 In a country with Calvinistic roots, it’s not always easy to spot what passes for status symbols in Amsterdam.
-Compared to London or Moscow where it’s easy to spot the wealthy by the way they dress and the kind of cars they drive, in Amsterdam things are often a lot more subtle.
-Which is why I’ve put together this handy little guide which will help you spot the signs of people of material substance.
-No need to thank me.
+Compared to London or Moscow, where it’s easy to spot the wealthy by how they dress and the cars they drive, in Amsterdam, things are often a lot more subtle.
+This is why I’ve put together this handy little guide which will help you spot the signs of people of material substance.
+No need to thank me!

 The things I do for my readers!

 5. Living in an apartment that has a bath

 Affordable properties for both renting and buying are so scarce in Amsterdam that if you view an apartment whose description claims to have a shower, but then when you go and view the place all it has is a curtain dividing the living room behind which is a bucket in the corner and a hose attached to a sink, don’t complain.
 Even a decent shower is a luxury here.

 This explains why if you’ve ever swiped through Tinder, (for a friend, not for yourself), you’ve probably seen profile photos of people sitting in baths.
 Having an apartment with an actual bath is an incredible luxury.
 If the photo shows two sinks in the bathroom then you’ve struck the jackpot, they’re filthy stinking rich!

 4. Hot water in the WC

 Most Dutch homes have a WC or what we in the UK would call a “loo”.
 Inexplicably, finding a loo in Amsterdam that actually has a tap with hot water is like finding a Dutchman who doesn’t send a tikkie after a first date.
 Pretty bloody rare!

 If you visit someone’s home and use the facilities only to find that they have a hot water tap, then regardless of how the apartment might look, you’re dealing with a person of substantial wealth and status.